 Static magnetic therapy does not decrease pain or opioid requirements: a randomized double-blind trial

-Three articles on PainSci cite Cepeda 2007: 1.
+Three pages on PainSci cite Cepeda 2007: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 Zapped!
 Does TENS work for pain?
 3. Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.